 Oh yeah, pardner!
 You’ll take to these cowboy beans like a horse takes to water!
 You’ll think you’re out on the prairie sitting by the chuck wagon after a long day of rustling steer.
 Pinto beans in a sauce of coffee and BBQ sauce, the smoky goodness of a ham shank, and plenty of your favorite toppings.
 These cowboy beans don’t have to be a side dish, they’re a meal by themselves.

-Also try my easy baked beans and smoked sausage.
+Also try my easy baked beans and smoked sausage and my delicious enchilada beans.

 - 1 pound dried pinto beans